ogata-lab/eipl-docs/en/docs/teach/dataset.md

 ./bag/rollout_005.npz
 ```

-This program consists of the following three steps, and each generated data is stored in the `data` folder.
-First, all data are loaded using the `load_data` function.
-Lines 21, 22, 28, and 29 perform the following operations.
+This program consists of three steps, and all generated data is stored in the `data` folder.
+First, all data is loaded using the `load_data` function.
+The operations performed in lines 21, 22, 28, and 29 are as follows

-- **resize_img**: Resizes the image to the specified size.
-Based on the `cv2.resize` function, this function supports time-series images.
+- **resize_img**: Resizes the image to the given size.
+This function supports time series images based on the `cv2.resize` function.
-- **cos_interpolation**: To facilitate learning and prediction of sharply changing 0/1 binary data, such as robot hand open/close commands, cos interpolation are used to reshape the data into smooth open/close commands.
-For more information, see [here](../tips/normalization.md#cos-interpolation).
+- **cos_interpolation**: To facilitate learning and prediction of rapidly changing 0/1 binary data, such as robot hand open/close commands, cosine interpolation is used to transform the data into smooth open/close commands.
+See the provided [link](../tips/normalization.md#cos-interpolation) for more information.
-- **list_to_numpy**: Even if you specify a storage time `--duration` for `rosbag record`, the sequence length of all rosbag data is not always the same due to the execution timing of the ROS system.
+- **list_to_numpy**: Even if you specify a storage time `--duration` for the `rosbag record`, the sequence length of all rosbag data may not be the same due to the timing of the ROS system execution.
 Therefore, the data length is standardized and formatted by performing padding processing according to the longest sequence.

-Lines 43-46 then sort the training and test data based on the indexes specified by the user (lines 36 and 37).
-The relationship between the teaching position and the index is shown in the table below.
-Positions A-E in the table are [object position](./overview.md#task).
-4 training data were collected for each teaching position and 1 test data for all positions.
-In other words, a total of 15 data were collected.
-When the model is evaluated using only the test data collected at the teaching positions, it is difficult to acquire generalization behavior at unlearned positions due to overlearning at the teaching positions.
-Therefore, it is important to include even a small amount of untrained positions in the test data in order to acquire generalization performance in a variety of positions.
+Lines 43-46 sort the training and test data based on user-specified indices (lines 36 and 37).
+The relationship between the training positions and the indexes is shown in the table below.
+The positions A-E in the table represent the [object position](./overview.md#task).
+Four training data points were collected for each teaching position, and one test data point was collected for all positions.
+A total of 15 data points were collected.
+When evaluating the model using only the test data collected at the teaching positions, it can be difficult to observe generalization behavior at unlearned positions due to overlearning at the teaching positions.
+Therefore, it is important to include even a small amount of untrained items in the test data to obtain generalization performance across items.

 Finally, in lines 49-50, the upper and lower limits of each joint angle are calculated and stored as normalization parameters for the joint angles.
-For more information on why the upper and lower limits of the joint angles are calculated, see [here](../tips/normalization.md#joint_norm).
+For more information on why the upper and lower limits of the joint angles are calculated, see the [link](../tips/normalization.md#joint_norm) provided.

 | Position    | A       | B     | C     | D     | E           |
 | :---------- | :-----: |:-----:|:-----:|:-----:| :----------:|